openhab/org.openhab.binding.zwave/doc/benext/builtindimmer_0_0.md

 ### Parameter 9: Toggle time

 Toggle time
-The time window to re-press button to start dimming.
-Toggle time is value (* 10ms) Values in the range 0 to 255 may be set.
+<p&gtThe time window to re-press button to start dimming.
+Toggle time is value (* 10ms)</p&gt
+Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```50```.